hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 #### A first nonlinearity

-The simplest nonlinear function I can think of is $f(x) = \max(0, x)$.
-In fact, that's so barely nonlinear (it's piecewise linear), one could get into arguments as to whether it is nonlinear at all!

-o that's how I am going to
-extend our score function.

-The score function we started this story with was the simplest possible we could imagine: f(x) = Wx (not explicitly writing out the bias term, b).
-Following that same philosophy, one of the simplest ways to extend this to a nonlinear function is to define f(x) = max(0, W1x)

 TODO: Introduce ReLU as a first nonlinear extension, serving as our first model of a *neuron*.
 There are many other [functional forms][todo] one could use, but this one form is really popular today